matrix-org/synapse/CONTRIBUTING.md

 ./scripts-dev/lint.sh
 ```

-Note that the linters *will modify your files* to fix styling errors.
+Note that this script *will modify your files* to fix styling errors.
 Make sure that you have saved all your files.

 If you wish to restrict the linters to only the files changed since the last commit